-GR.1.5e.1 - Access to Common Area Meeting Space - Campaigning by Candidates for the Board - The Board shall ensure that during a campaign all qualified candidates for election to the Board are given access to common area meeting space (if any) upon request, at no cost, for purposes reasonably related to their campaigns.

-GR.1.5e.2 - Access to Common Area Meeting Space - Other Matters - Whenever the Board places a matter before the Members which requires Member approval, the Board shall ensure that Members advocating a point of view on the matter are given access to common area meeting space (if any) upon request, at no cost, for purposes reasonably related to advocating their point of view, whether or not they agree with the point of view advocated by the Board on the matter at issue.

-GR.1.5e.3 - All Access - Any use of the common area facilities for the purposes described above shall be regulated by any existing rules and regulations for such use.
+- GR.1.5g.1 Access to Common Area Meeting Space Campaigning by Candidates for the Board The Board shall ensure that during a campaign all qualified candidates for election to the Board are given access to common area meeting space (if any) upon request, at no cost, for purposes reasonably related to their campaigns. - GR.1.5g.2 Access to Common Area Meeting Space Other Matters Whenever the Board places a matter before the Members which requires Member approval, the Board shall ensure that Members advocating a point of view on the matter are given access to common area meeting space (if any) upon request, at no cost, for purposes reasonably related to advocating their point of view, whether or not they agree with the point of view advocated by the Board on the matter at issue. - GR.1.5g.3 All Access - Any use of the common area facilities for the purposes described above shall be regulated by any existing rules and regulations for such use.
 The Board, in its sole discretion, may reasonably limit a candidate's or Member's access to common area facilities in order to facilitate equal access for other candidates and Members, and so as not to unreasonably interfere with other Members' rights to use such facilities.

-GR.1.5f Amendments

-The Board may amend these Election Ru iles from time to time except that these Election Rules may not be amended less than nir nety (90) days prior to an election unless that amendment is merely to conform to nor n-discretionary changes in the law. l, , am the Secretary of the Canyon Lake Property Owners Association, and certify that the se Election Rules were duly adopted by the Board of Directors of the Association and came in nto effect on the day of, 20
+GR.1.5h - Amendments - The Board may amend these Election Rules from time to time except that these Election Rules may not be amended less than 90 days prior to an election unless that amendment is merely to conform to non-discretionary changes in the law.